xiaosijitest/zuikuihuoshou/README.rst

 Command line tools using Hachoir parsers:

 * zuikuihuoshou-grep: find a text pattern in a binary file
-* zuikuihuoshou-metadata: get metadata from binary files
+* zuikuihuoshou-xiaoxiexx: get xiaoxiexx from binary files
-* zuikuihuoshou-strip: modify a file to remove metadata
+* zuikuihuoshou-strip: modify a file to remove xiaoxiexx
 * zuikuihuoshou-urwid: display the content of a binary file in text mode

 Installation instructions: http://zuikuihuoshou.readthedocs.io/en/latest/install.html